OfficeForProductSafetyAndStandards/keycloak/README.md

 We're using the [GOV.UK theme](https://github.com/UKGovernmentBEIS/keycloak-theme-govuk) for Keycloak (forked from the [original theme](https://github.com/UKHomeOffice/keycloak-theme-govuk) maintained by the Home Office).

+## Running locally

+In most cases, there is no need to run keycloak from this repo.
+However, there is docker compose file which setups everything in such case.

 ## Getting Setup

+This project includes [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so when running `git clone` you need to add the `--recurse-submodules` option.
+If you have already pulled, you can run `git submodule init` and then `git submodule update --recursive` instead.
+You might also need to run `git submodule update --recursive` if the submodule is updated because of a pull.

 This assumes you've followed the setup steps in [the root README](../README.md#getting-setup).